superpios/node-scorecard/README.md

 - **Light anti-abuse** — one vote per node per browser, plus server-side de-duplication.
 Not bulletproof (nothing browser-side is), but it keeps casual self-voting down, and comments can be moderated.

 Feedback is stored in a free Supabase table read directly from the static page — still no server of your own to run.

+### 🌐 ASN Intelligence
+Every other explorer shows ASN saturation *right now*.
+The Scorecard adds the angle that matters when you're deciding **where to put a new node**: a dedicated view that groups active nodes by hosting provider (ASN), counts how many run on each, and flags the saturated ones.

+- **Per-ASN node counts** — see at a glance which providers are crowded
+- **Saturation flags** — ASNs over the PlanWizard whitelist limit are marked `SATURATED`; nodes there are unlikely to get leased and earn
+- **Hosting column + diagnostic** — every node shows its ASN in the table, and a node on a saturated ASN gets a clear warning in its diagnostic ("may not get leased/earn")
+- **Pick a clean ASN** — low-count, non-saturated providers are the smart choice for a new node

+This turns a painful, learned-the-hard-way lesson (datacenter ASNs like IONOS, Oracle and OVH are saturated; residential ASNs are not) into something you can *see* before spending a cent.

 ---